-Budden holds a BA and MA in history from Oxford University, an MA in history and government from Cornell University, and a PhD in international political economy from Oxford University.
+Phil holds a BA and MA in History from Lincoln College, the University of Oxford; an MA in history and government from Cornell University; and a PhD (DPhil) in international political economy from the University of Oxford.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.